How to prevent problem gambling: Responsible gambling tools and practices

 Multi-operator schemes are set up by local governments and regulators and apply to all gambling operators licensed in that jurisdiction.
 The best examples are the UK's GamStop, Sweden's Spelpaus, and Malta's currently unfinished Unified Self-Exclusion Scheme.

-Note: Right now, only citizens from these countries can participate in their national self-exclusion schemes.
+Right now, only citizens from these countries can participate in their national self-exclusion schemes.
 If this applies to you, you can self-exclude by visiting their corresponding websites, filling out the self-exclusion form, and providing all necessary personal information.
 After your request is processed, you should receive a notification confirming your self-exclusion.

 2. Gambling limits